 - Much of the document drafting is taken from other similar projects.
 This means that this Project risks inheriting structures and approaches rather than tailoring solutions to reflect tie's needs and priorities.
-Has this risk been addressed? - There is a shortage of evidence that key decisions, such as punctuality requirements to be placed on the Service Providers and quality-related KPIs, have been discussed in an appropriate forum, approved or benchmarked to demonstrate credibility.
+Has this risk been addressed?
+[As discussed with PWC, the drafting in the Infraco Contract on performance monitoring, underperformance etc has not been developed/customised.
+This will be done once the paper on payment mechanism is completed.
+In order to propose a "starting point", standard drafting had been inserted.
+This was explained to PWC.
+The suggestion that solutions have not been tailored is not correct in relation to the totality of the contract suite.
+Instructions from the tie team have been taken in order to develop bespoke solutions for the whole of the contract suite.
+This has been necessary given that tie is implementing a bespoke procurement strategy.
+There is, of course, some standard drafting as not every part of each contract needs to be fully bespoke.] - There is a shortage of evidence that key decisions, such as punctuality requirements to be placed on the Service Providers and quality-related KPIs, have been discussed in an appropriate forum, approved or benchmarked to demonstrate credibility.
 This could result in the implementation of incomplete solutions and/ or cause problems in getting buy-in from the Stakeholder Group to the approach adopted.
+ITHE payment regime has not been calibrated.
+This is an exercise which we had suggested PWC should undertake.]